audioclassify/CedarAlert/CEDAR_README.md

 ## CedarAlert - YOLOv9 Object and Fire Detection for IP Security Cameras in Python3

-The CedarAlert application was developed on, and has been tested on, two Ubuntu 22.04.4 X86_64 desktop PCs:
+The CedarAlert application was developed on, and has been tested on, two Ubuntu 22.04.4 X86_64 desktop PCs *without GPUs or TPUs for AI in use*:
-* NUC5i7RYH (approx 10 year old Intel i7 CPU with 16 GB RAM and 500 GB SSD)
+* Intel NUC5i7RYH (5th generation Intel i7 CPU) with 16 GB RAM and 500 GB SSD)
-* Beelink Mini S12, Intel N100 CPU with 16 GB RAM and 500 GB SSD
+* Beelink Mini S12 (12th generation Intel N100 CPU) with 16 GB RAM and 500 GB SSD

 The file 'cedar_vars.py' defines variables and creates a JSON object.
 The values with 'CHANGEME' ***must*** be set (e.g. your SMTP email server domain name 'cedar_email_server').